syntax-engineering/datum/README.md

 Datum is still in development.
 Currently, we're working with Rails 3.2.6 and Ruby 1.9.3.

 ### Getting Started

+Datum is a simple tool for data driven testing.
+If you have a test case that you can parameterize and want to manage your parameters via a database, Datum is fun.

+#### Setting Up

 Add Datum to your Gemfile: